-The objectives of this Chapter are to ensure that:
+The objectives for Section 30 of the DCP is to ensure that:

-- a) site layout and building design responds to the characteristics, opportunities and constraints of the site and its context. - b) the design of new buildings reflects and reinforces, or is complementary to, the character of the locality. - c) the character and pattern of existing setbacks and building orientation within residential streets is reinforced. - d) site facilities are unobtrusive, integrated into the proposal, provide for needs of residents and reduce the impact of development on the environment. - e) the design and provision of public utilities, including sewerage, water, electricity, street lighting and telephone conform to the cost-effective performance measures of the relevant servicing authority. - f) ancillary buildings do not dominate the streetscape.
+- a) Development layout and building design responds to the characteristics, opportunities and constraints of the site and its context. - b) the design of new buildings reflects and reinforces, or is complementary to, the character of the locality. - c) the character and pattern of existing setbacks and building orientation within residential streets is reinforced. - d) site facilities are unobtrusive, integrated into the proposal, provide for needs of residents and reduce the impact of development on the environment. - e) the design and provision of public utilities, including sewerage, water, electricity, street lighting and telephone conform to the cost-effective performance measures of the relevant servicing authority. - f) ancillary buildings do not dominate the streetscape.